microsoft/onnxruntime/docs/HighLevelDesign.md

 ## The ONNX Runtime and Windows OS integration

-The ONNX runtime shipped embedded into the windows operating system in build 1809 (RS5).

-The runtime was included inside the Windows.AI.MachineLearning.dll and was exposed via that WinRT API (WinML for short).
-It had CPU support and included a DirectML execution provider for GPU support.
+The ONNX runtime shipped with the Windows operating system in build 1809 (RS5).
+The runtime was embedded inside the Windows.AI.MachineLearning.dll and was exposed via that WinRT API (WinML for short).
+It includes CPU support and a DirectML execution provider for GPU support.
 Since then it has continued to ship in every version of Windows.

 Starting with the 1.2 release nuget we are bringing a new layered architecture to the ONNX Runtime and Windows ML.
 *Note:  This feature is preview as of the 1.2 release*

 The high level design looks like this